 If you’re looking for a picture-perfect Caribbean island with a relaxed, calming vibe then consider Anguilla.
-With warm temperatures year round and the most stunning beaches, Anguilla is an island that is appealing to solo travellers, that's why we've given it 5 out of 5 stars.
+With warm temperatures year-round and the most stunning beaches, Anguilla is an island that is appealing to solo travellers, that's why we've given it 5 out of 5 stars.

 It is a British overseas territory so everyone speaks English, and there are enough activities if you want to be active or just admire stunning sea views whilst dining near azure waters after a hard day of sunbathing.
 And because it’s only reachable by boat, makes it feel even more special.
-It is safe, and crime on the island is low but it’s still advisable to take precautions such as not carrying much cash with you, and avoiding beaches at night.
+It is safe, and crime on the island is low but it’s still advisable to take precautions such as not carrying much cash with you, and avoiding the Anguilla beaches at night.